 - Some dried fish for flavor

-- Handful of garlic chives for garnish (optional)
+- A handful of garlic chives for garnish (optional)

 - Salt to Taste